rkoshak/sensorReporter/gpio/README.md

 ## `gpio.rpi_gpio.RpiGpioActuator`

 Commands a GPIO pin to go high, low, or if configured with SimulateButton it goes high for half a second and then goes to low.
-A recieved command will be sent back on all configured connections to the configured `CommandSrc`, to keep them up to date.
+A recieved command will be sent back on all configured connections to the configured return topic, to keep them up to date.

 ### Dependencies

 The user running sensor_reporter must have permission to access the GPIO pins.
-To grant the `sensorReporter` user GPIO permissions add the user to the group `gpio`:  `sudo adduser sensorReporter gpio`
+To grant the `sensorReporter` user GPIO permissions add the user to the group `gpio`:  `$ sudo adduser sensorReporter gpio`

 Depends on RPi.GPIO.